aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/unionrange/_index.md

 ### getRowCount() {#getRowCount--}

+<b>@deprecated.</b> Please use the 'rowCount' property instead.
 Gets the count of rows in the range.

 ```javascript
 getRowCount() : number;